 In ancient times, toys were made from various improvised materials.
 Egyptians, who lived in the III century BC, carved mini statuettes of cows, tigers, dogs, and cats out of wood.
 Sometimes, they even showed ingenuity and created figures with moving parts.
 Ancient Romans and Greeks entertained their children with rattles and noisemakers.
 It was believed that these objects protect from evil forces.

-In the Far North, archaeologists found many toys in the form of rhinos, tigers, and mammoths.
-Many similar artifacts made of tusks and stones were found in Eastern Europe for tens of thousands of years BC.
-And if we talk about dolls, the very first of them were discovered during excavations of ancient Egyptian settlements.
+Archaeologists found many toys in the Far North, such as rhinos, tigers, and mammoths.
+Similar artifacts made of tusks and stones were found in Eastern Europe for tens of thousands of years BC.
+And if we talk about dolls, the first were discovered during excavations of ancient Egyptian settlements.
 Their age is more than 4,000 years.

-The word “toy” appeared in France during the Renaissance – it was then that mothers began to make homemade soft toys from fabric and straw.
+The word “toy” appeared in France during the Renaissance.
+Then, mothers began to make homemade soft toys from fabric and straw.
 In the XIX century, the Steiff factory opened in Germany and began to produce everyone’s favorite teddy bears.
 In honor of Theodore Roosevelt, the bear was named Teddy.

 Modern toys amaze with their “talents”: they can dance, sing, walk, talk, and imitate various sounds.
 Some even imitate pets.
 Simpler options attract children with bright colors and unusual shapes.

 Of course, a child in the store wants everything at once.
-But the responsibility for the right choice lies with adults because not all toys are equally useful.
+However, adults are responsible for making the right choice because not all toys are equally useful.
 So, what should we pay attention to?

-1. Objects with which children interact should be useful.
+- Objects with which children interact should be useful.
 For example, at an early age, it is important to develop hand motor skills, such as rattles, blocks, rings for folding, construction sets, and an abacus.
-Puzzles, puzzles, mazes, and board games can be used for the development of logical thinking.
-The choice of toys should be carried out, taking into account psychological and physiological features.
+Puzzles, puzzles, mazes, and board games can be used to develop logical thinking.
+The choice of toys should be carried out, considering psychological and physiological features.

-2. Since children are at the most vulnerable age, they should not come into contact with objects that can harm their health.
+- Since children are at the most vulnerable age, they should not come into contact with objects that can harm their health.
 All items should be of high quality and made of certified materials.
-Also, small parts are not allowed as they can end up in the child’s airways or esophagus.
+Small parts are not allowed, as they can end up in the child’s airways or esophagus.

-3. In order not to throw away a doll with a fallen-off head, a car with a loose wheel, or a broken constructor, you need to choose durable toys.
-Here is a universal rule: the more expensive thing, the longer it will last.
+- To avoid throwing away a doll with a fallen-off head, a car with a loose wheel, or a broken constructor, you must choose durable toys.
+Here is a universal rule: the more expensive it will last.
 If, of course, it is produced by a company with a good reputation.

 We have compiled a list of the coolest brands of children’s toys imaginable.